cesquivias/cesquivias.github.io/_src/posts/2014-12-15-writing-a-language-in-truffle-part-2.md

 }
 ```

 The important piece is the annotation we add to our class.
 This lists out all our types.
 Keep in mind that order matters.
 Graal will go down the list in order and return the first datatype that succeeds.
 So, for example, if we had arbitrarily long numbers using `BigInteger` we want to make sure that comes *after* `long` or else `BigInteger` would be tried first and always return.
-We would never get the benefits of primite types for smaller numbers.
+We would never get the benefits of primitive types for smaller numbers.

 In more complex languages the class could contain methods to handle conversion between one type to another.
 If we utilized `BigInteger` like I mentioned we could have a cast method to convert `long` to `BigInteger`.
 We could also specify our own type checks to check if a given `Object` is a certain type.
 We would use this if we had a null type, but since we're using an empty list as null we're not going to implement that.